githedgehog/docs/docs/getting-started/download.md

 # Download

+The main entry point for the software is the Hedgehog Fabricator CLI named `hhfab`.
+It is a command-line tool that allows to build installer for the Hedgehog Fabric, upgrade the existing installation, or run the Virtual LAB.

 ## Getting access

 Prior to General Availability, access to the full software is limited and requires Design Partner Agreement.